stormpath/stormpath-documentation/source/reference.rst

   Search
   ^^^^^^

-  Search in the contest of the Stormpath REST API means retrieving only the members of a Collection that match a specific query.
+  Search in the context of the Stormpath REST API means retrieving only the members of a Collection that match a specific query.
 You search by sending a GET for a Collection, along with query parameters, and Stormpath returns only the resources from the Collection that match your parameters.

-  There are currently three different types of searches that might be performed:
+  There are currently four different types of searches that might be performed:

   #.
 A generic :ref:`filter-based search <search-filter>`.
   #.
 A more targeted :ref:`attribute-based search <search-attribute>`.
   #.
 An even more targeted kind of attribute search, the :ref:`Datetime <search-datetime>` search.
   #.
 A search of :ref:`customData <search-customdata>`.

   The primary difference between the first two is that the **filter search** matches across all attributes, while **attribute search** looks only for matches in a specified attribute.
 The **Datetime search** is a kind of attribute search which is used to find resources based on the time they were created or modified.
-All three options support result :ref:`Sorting <about-sorting>`, :ref:`pagination<about-pagination>`, and :ref:`link expansion <about-links>`.
+All three options support result :ref:`sorting <about-sorting>`, :ref:`pagination<about-pagination>`, and :ref:`link expansion <about-links>`.

   .. _search-filter: